ethstaker/ethstaker-deposit-cli/docs/src/partial_deposit.md

 - **`--keystore_password`**: The password that is used to encrypt the provided keystore.
 Note: It's not your mnemonic password. <span class="warning"></span>

 - **`--amount`**: The amount you wish to deposit in ether.
 Must be at least 1 and can not have precision beyond 1 gwei.
-Defaults to 32 ether.
+Defaults to 32 ether (or 1 GNO for Gnosis Chain and Chiado).

 - **`--withdrawal_address`**: The withdrawal address of the existing validator or the desired withdrawal address.